WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

    * Responsive design.
    * Responsive navigation bar that has a script that change color/state when the user scrolls up and down the page.
    * Footer with icons, logo and copyright notice.

+### Owner's Goal

+* The main goal is to catch new potential customers.
+* Also, let new and current customers get information about the restaurant locations and opening times.
+* Make it easier to get in touch with the restaurant.
+* Make it easier to find the restaurant social media pages.
+* Show the Restaurant looks.

+### User's Goals

+*  Being able to acess restaurant information such as locations and opening times.
+*  Being able get futher information about the restaurant and it's past.
+*  Easily navigate through the Website pages.
+*  See a visual appealing website.
+*  Be able to view the Website in diffent devices.
+*  Be able to understand the website even if the user has desabilities.

 ### Wireframes